GoldenShirt/Minimum-Wage-Tracker/README.txt

 # Minimum-Wage-Tracker
-This is a paid by the hour app to calculate your minimum wage worth.
+This is an app for those paid by the hour to calculate your minimum wage worth.

 first install Python